This article may contain links from our affiliate partners. Please read how we make money!

 2. Best Nonstick Pan – Ozeri ZP17-20 8 Stone Earth Frying Pan

-We love this Ozeri ZP17-20 8 Stone Earth Frying Pan too – it has an unprecedented non-stick performance – without the risk of exposure to all the nasty chemicals said to be released when cooking from traditional non-stick surfaces.
+I love this Ozeri ZP17-20 8 Stone Earth Frying Pan too – it has an unprecedented non-stick performance – without the risk of exposure to all the nasty chemicals said to be released when cooking from traditional non-stick surfaces, despite having a high heat retention.

-It has a smooth but hardened and scratch-resistant coating which is super easy to clean.
-It even boasts a magnetized base for use with rapid heat transfer induction stoves.
+The best pans have a smooth but hardened and scratch-resistant coating which is super easy to clean.
+In contrast to the other steak pans, it even boasts a magnetized base for use with rapid heat transfer induction stoves for high heat searing.
+The cooking surface of this pan can also reach high temperatures when searing steak.

-We also like that it has a comfortable handle which is coated with heat resistant silicone.
+I also like that this frying pan has a comfortable handle which is coated with heat-resistant silicone, unlike the cast iron pans with heat conductivity.

-It’s a best seller not just for home use, but with trained chefs too.
+It’s a best seller not just for home cooking, but with trained chefs too, due to heat conduction.

 Pros